ranjiayu/ncl-attractions-fe/README.md

 * Use 2 spaces instead of tab
 * The first letter of the component file and function name must be capitalized
-* Use single quotes for strings. "some string" -> 'some string'
 * Each sentence must end with a semicolon

 ## File tree